PASA Through the Years . . .

 Q: Is there a PASA Member discount for S&W Hall rental?

 A: No. S&W Hall rates are already as low as they can get and still break even on costs.
-S&W Hall is available for rental as a non-profit community service.
+S&W Hall is available for rental as a community service.
 It’s not a money-making facility.
 Which is why we still ask for small donations to keep the restrooms supplied with toilet paper.

 Q: What are the GPS Coordinates for PASA Park?